AraqueGD/SmartSoft_TechnicalTest/README.md

 ![register](resources/register.png)

-Page where register how user, with the fields completes:
+Page where can register how user, with the next fields:

 - Frist Name
 - Last Name
 - Email
 - Password

+### Login

 ![login](resources/login.png)

-Page where login your user, with the fields completes:
+Page where you enter user, with the next fields:

 - Your Email with the register
-  -Your Password with the register
+- Your Password with the register

+### Home

 ![home](resources/home.png)

 Page where Display all Products Created

+### Create Category

 ![createCategory](resources/createCategory,png.PNG)

-In Button Create can Category this click, display Input Field Create New Category
+On the Create Category button, click and display the Create New Category input field.

+### Create Product

 ![createProduct](resources/create-product.png)

-Page where can create your product, with the fields completes:
+Page where can create your product, with the next fields:

 - Name Product
 - Price
 - Inventory
 - Category

+### Edit Product

 ![editProduct](resources/edit-product.png)

 Page where can edit your product and Delete Product

+### Products For Category

 ![productsCategory](resources/createCategory,png.PNG)

 Page where can query products for category

+### Profile

 ![profile](resources/profile.png)